Main content

 Overview and metadata sections

-Carrie Lane Chapman Catt was an internationally recognized suffragist, feminist and political activist.
+Carrie Lane Chapman Catt was a suffragist, feminist and political activist.
 She was born in Ripon, Wisconsin in 1859 and graduated from Iowa Agricultural College and Model Farm (now Iowa State University) in 1880.
 Catt then worked as a law clerk, school teacher, principal, school superintendent, and reporter.
 In 1887 she joined the Iowa Woman Suffrage Association and served as state organizer from 1890-1892.
 Her skills as a speechwriter and organizer brought her national attention and in 1900 Catt succeeded Susan B. Anthony as President of the National American Woman Suffrage Association.
 She remained in this position until 1904.

 Catt founded the International Woman Suffrage Alliance in 1902 and served as its president for many years.
 She is credited with revitalizing NAWSA during her second tenure as President (1915-1920).
 She formed the League of Women Voters in 1920 and was its honorary president until her death in 1947.
 In 1925 Catt founded the National Committee on the Cause and Cure of War.
 During the 1930s and 1940s Catt was active in working against the Nazis, particularly their persecution of Jews.
 Although a champion of world peace, Catt was a vocal supporter of the Allied Forces during World War II.
 She died in New Rochelle, New York in 1947.